paathelb/Google-SWE-Interview-Prep/Study notes.md

 - pop_min()/pop_max() remove the return the smallest and largest key-value pair in the BST.
 - These operations take O(logn), since they are backed by the underlying tree.

+### Recursion
+- Recursion is an approach to problem solving where the solution partially depends on solutions to smaller of instances related problems
+- More generally, searching, enumeration, divide-and-conquer, and decomposing a complex problem into a set of similar smaller instances are all scenarios where recursion may be suitable.
+- A divide-and-conquer algorithm works by repeatedly decomposing a problem into two or more smaller independent subproblems of the same kind, until it gets to instances that are simple enough to be solved directly.
+Merge sort and quicksort are classical examples of divide-and-conquer.
+- Divide-and-conquer is not synonymous with recursion.
+In divide-and-conquer, the problem is divided into two or more independent smaller problems that are of the same type as the original problem.
+Recursion is more general:
+  - there may be a single subproblem, e.g., binary search
+  - the subproblems may not be independent, e.g., dynamic programming
+  - they may not be of the same type as the original, e.g., regular expression matching.
+- Sometimes, in order to improve runtime and occasionally reduce space complexity, a divide-and-conquer algorithm is implemented using iteration instead of recursion.